 What changes with illness during the probationary period?

 Obviously, it is not possible to prevent illness during the probationary period.
 However, if the probationary period were to expire without further notice for illnesses lasting several weeks or even longer, its basic purpose would be missed.
 Therefore, if an employee falls ill during the probationary period, the probationary period is extended by the time not worked.
 So, for example, an employee starts work on 1 January and a three-month probationary period is agreed in writing.
 In February, the employee falls ill for a month.
-This causes the probationary period to end on 1 May, not 1 April.
+This will cause his probationary period to end on 1 May, not 1 April.

-If you are sick, your employer cannot terminate your probationary employment during the first 14 calendar days of your illness.
+If you are sick , your employer cannot terminate your probationary employment during the first 14 calendar days of your illness.

 What not to expect during the probationary period